neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 The identification of genomic regions associated with behavioral phenotypes is a first step in the identification of causal genes responsible for variation in a naturally evolved, complex behavior.

-Gregor Mendel was either clever or lucky enough to study traits of simple inheritance in his pea plants; however, many phenotypes of interest to modern geneticists are complex (*quantitative*).
+Gregor Mendel was either clever or lucky enough to study traits of simple inheritance in his pea plants; however, many phenotypes of interest to modern geneticists are complex (***quantitative***).
 Understanding the genetic basis of quantitative traits requires a combination of modern molecular genetic techniques and powerful statistical methods.

 **Quantitative Trait Locus (QTL) mapping** is a widely used statistical tool for this purpose.
-QTL mapping simply involves finding an association between a genetic marker and a phenotype that can be measured.
+QTL mapping simply involves ***finding an association between a genetic marker and a phenotype*** that can be measured. ***The genetic marker contains information about which parental genome that section of chromosome came from***.

 :::{figure} /images/QTL-mapping-plants.png
 :width: 350

-In QTL mapping, the parental alleles are shuffled by *crossing* parents and progeny to create a large *mapping population*.[^Mauricio-2001] In this example, genetic material from Parent 2 at the location of the black arrow seems associated with low trichome density.
+In QTL mapping, the parental alleles are shuffled by *genetically crossing* parents and progeny to create a large ***mapping population***.[^Mauricio-2001] In this example, genetic material from Parent 2 (blue) at the location of the black arrow seems associated with low trichome density.
 :::

 [^Mauricio-2001]: Figure from [Mauricio, R. Mapping quantitative trait loci in plants: uses and caveats for evolutionary biology.
 Nat Rev Genet 2, 370–381 (2001).](https://doi.org/10.1038/35072085)